5 Best Bungee Jumping Near Chicago: Extreme Adventures 2026

 Conclusion

 Sports companies have developed a modern version of Bungee jumping in Chicago: a euro bungee.
-To enjoy jumping off, people must rent the equipment and set up a jumping platform in a carnival or backyard.
+To enjoy jumping off, people must rent equipment and set up a jumping platform at a carnival or in a backyard.

 The activity is mainly done from a Bridge, Tree, Dam, or Rock.
 Jumpers are strapped with multiple harnesses and swung up and down.
 However, it’s a punishable offense in Chicago and a life-risking endeavor to organize one with a licensed instructor.